sthysel/arch-install/README.md

 Use the nomal user for day to day things and escalate to `sudo` when needed.
-Now is a good time to give the `root` user a passwd, as arch does not set one or maybe better yet just disable it.
-I, however don't as it irritates the wowsers and irritating wowsers pleases me.
+Now is a good time to give the `root` user a passwd, as arch does not set one

 # Reboot